jm3/racket/README.markdown

 rsdl, plus we interface to SDL from ruby via something called rubygame, which itself requires things like the FFI gems.

-But not to worry: app-racket' installer script handles all that for you.
-On my macbook pro the full shebang takes about 4m45s to download, compile, and install everything, which isn't bad.
+But fear not: the racket installer script handles all that for you.
+On my MacBook Pro the full shebang takes about 4m45s to download, compile, and install everything, which isn't bad.